ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 The formats of Claims and Receipts are based on CBOR Object Signing and Encryption (COSE).
 The choice of CBOR is a trade-off between safety (in particular, non-malleability: each Claim has a unique serialization), ease of processing and availability of implementations.

-At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
+At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e., `COSE_Sign1`) that contains the correct set of protected headers.
 Although Issuers and relays may attach unprotected headers to Claims, Transparency Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Claims during Registration and validation.

 All Claims MUST include the following protected headers:

-- algorithm (label: `1`): Asymmetric signature algorithm used by the Claim Issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml);
+- algorithm (label: `1`): Asymmetric signature algorithm used by the Claim Issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](#IANA.cose);
-- Issuer (label: `TBD`, temporary: `391`): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer, as a string, for example `did:web:example.com`;
+- Issuer (label: `TBD`, temporary: `391`): DID (Decentralized Identifier {{DID-CORE}}) of the signer, as a string, for example `did:web:example.com`;
 - Feed (label: `TBD`, temporary: `392`): the Issuer's name for the Artifact, as a string;
 - payload type (label: `3`): Media type of payload as a string, for example `application/spdx+json`
 - Registration policy info (label: `TBD`, temporary: `393`): a map of additional attributes to help enforce Registration policies;